Preparing for Abdominal or Pelvic Surgery: How Physiotherapy Supports Your Recovery

 Balance Rest and Gentle Activity

-Begin short, frequent walks to support circulation, reduce stiffness, and help prevent complications such as blood clots
+Begin short, frequent walks to support circulation, reduce stiffness, and help prevent complications such as blood clots.

-Use a small pillow or towel to support your abdomen when coughing, sneezing, or getting in and out of bed
+Use a small pillow or towel to support your abdomen when coughing, sneezing, or getting in and out of bed.

-Arrange help for household tasks and avoid prolonged standing or heavy lifting
+Arrange help for household tasks and avoid prolonged standing or heavy lifting.

-Prioritise rest and respect the time for tissue healing to occur
+Prioritise rest and respect the time for tissue healing to occur.

 Stay Connected and Informed

-Contact us via telehealth in the early days of recovery if you have questions or concerns
+Contact us via telehealth in the early days of recovery if you have questions or concerns.

-Bring your hospital discharge plan to your post-operative physiotherapy appointment so we can tailor your recovery
+Bring your hospital discharge plan to your post-operative physiotherapy appointment so we can tailor your recovery.

-We will gradually reintroduce pelvic floor and core strengthening in line with your healing
+We will gradually reintroduce pelvic floor and core strengthening in line with your healing.

-Scar care, posture, and return to activity will also be addressed as part of your individualised rehabilitation plan
+Scar care, posture, and return to activity will also be addressed as part of your individualised rehabilitation plan.

 If you are preparing for surgery or in the early stages of recovery, we are here to support you with a physiotherapy plan that respects your goals and healing timeline.
+We understand the importance of tailored care and want to ensure your recovery process respects your individual needs.

 Call us today or book online to get started.